 Do glass block windows need hurricane shutters?
-Not when you choose hurricane-resistant options like Seves LightWise® panels.
-Designed for areas prone to hurricanes, these impact-resistant glass block windows provide superior protection against flying debris and strong winds, eliminating the need for additional coverings.
+Not when you install hurricane resistant windows like the Seves LightWise® panels.
+Designed specifically for regions exposed to hurricanes, these windows offer strong protection against flying debris and high winds, removing the need for extra coverings.
 Prefabricated glass blocks for easy installation, they offer durability and style while ensuring peace of mind.

 For those wondering, are glass blocks hurricane proof?
 Seves LightWise® panels meet strict standards set by Miami-Dade County, the State of Florida, and the Texas Department of Insurance (TDI).
 Approved for both Inland 1 and Seaward zones, these glass block windows withstand hurricane conditions while allowing natural light to enhance any space.